martabyte/martabyte.github.io/_posts/2021-06-10-ios-hacking-en.markdown

 Now the jailbreaking can be done just by following the steps checkra1n provides.
 Keep in mind that checkra1n performs a semi-tethered jailbreak, which means that if the device is rebooted, the device will be completely usable for normal iOS operations and apps, but the jailbreak process needs to be performed again from the computer to access its root functions.
 It will keep all its previous jailbroken apps and configurations once jailbroken again.

+**Note**: Your host computer must be Linux in order for this method to work correctly.
+If you try to perform the jailbreak from a Linux VM in a Windows host, some device connection errors may appear mid-jailbreak and are relatively hard to correct.
+In case you don't have a Linux host, my recommendation is to use a Kali Live-USB to perform the jailbreak.

 - - - -